Jurager/deployer/README.md

 # Jurager/Deployer #

-This is the simple bash script to implement zero-downtime deployment with some NodeJS frameworks, also can be used to automate deployment of your any other applications.
+This bash script provides a straightforward method for achieving zero-downtime deployment with various NodeJS frameworks, and it can also automate the deployment process for other types of applications.

 ## Requirements ##